Medalta Potteries: Operation

 The clay used for manufacturing the ceramics at Medalta Potteries was imported from Saskatchewan, as the local clay was unsuitable for such use.
 The clay provisioned by Medalta included three varieties.
 From Chocolate Drop Hill near Eastend the company received shipments of a "chocolate clay", a dark clay that "burned a lighter colour than stoneware clay".
-A clay known as "Saksatchewan Ball Clay" that burned white was obtained from a site near Willows, and the stoneware clays were obtained from Eastend and Ravenscrag.
+A clay known as "Saskatchewan Ball Clay" that burned white was obtained from a site near Willows, and the stoneware clays were obtained from Eastend and Ravenscrag.
 The company constantly had a clay surplus, which it sold to brick manufacturers and Vancouver schools.

 The clay was processed in the factory (now known as the Old Factory), and the ceramics produced in the Turning Room.
 Among the products manufactured were beanpots, butter churns, crocks, mixing bowls, and water coolers.

 During the Great Depression of the 1930s, the company's officers permitted travellers to use the cooling kilns as a temporary accommodation as they crossed the country in search of work.
 The kilns could house up to 40 people overnight; they were required to vacate the premises before the start of the next workday.